 Originally built for affordability, the Eichler home that may have sold for $19,500 in 1960, can now fetch upwards to almost $3,000,000 in today's real estate market; making these homes that were developed over 71 years ago by Joseph Eichler's company, still enormously popular with those whom have the financial means to afford them.

 Inspired by this legendary mid-century merchant builder, we were contacted by a developer, who specializes in developing luxury residential properties to design a new home in the Wine Country for him.
 The task he assigned us, was to essentially distill the look and feel of a traditional Eichler home so it may be translated for a different clientele who wanted to purchase a much larger new luxury home that came with its own vineyard.

-Responding to this challenge, we set to work on developing this design for a new 6,200 square foot contemporary home with attached three-car garage as pictured in these renderings.
-Although currently in the design phase, once the home is completed along with the primary residence, this project will include an in ground swimming pool, caretaker's cottage, vineyard storage barn, which is to built on an three-acre estate with its own small planted vineyard.
+Responding to this challenge, we set to work on developing this design for a new 6,200 square foot contemporary home with an attached three-car garage as pictured in these renderings.
+Although currently in the design phase, once the home is completed along with the primary residence, this project will include an in ground swimming pool, caretaker's cottage, vineyard storage barn, which will be built on an three-acre estate with its own small planted vineyard.